arejula27/devbox-tutorial/devbox-tutorial/step5/text.md

 We just have one thing left—learning how to integrate these scripts into GitHub Actions.
 Let’s dive right into it!

 By the way, the button to continue checks if you have modified the script correctly.
-If you don’t pass the check, review the devbox.json file, but if you can run the devbox run test{{exec}} command successfully, you’re all set.
+If you don’t pass the check, review the devbox.json file, but if you can run the `devbox run test`{{exec}} command successfully, you’re all set.